ghc-proposals/ghc-proposals/proposals/0000-applicative-comprehensions.rst

 Drawbacks
 -------------------

+Some criticisms of `ApplicativeDo` also apply here.
+For example:

-It may not be obvious to some users why a particular comprehension gets a `Monad` constraint (much like `ApplicativeDo` now).
+- It may not be obvious to some users why a particular comprehension gets a `Monad` constraint.
+- The optimal desugaring algorithm is O(n³).
+- Desugaring seems unpredictable to some users.

 Alternatives
 ------------